 These advantages pave the way to very powerful uses of the new laser generation.

 For the benefit of mankind

-With the new generation of lasers, it is possible to address any issue that does not have a solution today, such as:
+With the new generation of lasers, it is possible to address many issues that do not have a solution today, such as:

-- Transmutation of nuclear waste which can help us discard nuclear waste and get a cleaner planet
+- Transmutation of nuclear waste can help us discard nuclear waste and get a cleaner planet

 - Proton therapy and isotope production for nuclear pharmacology can give us highly targeted treatment of cancerous tumors